AMI Concurrent M.Ed. in Montessori Education FAQs

 When will I receive information about the intensive Graduate Summer Session?

-Information including dates, schedule, campus-housing options, and how to reserve a spot will be emailed to all eligible students the January before the summer session.
+Information including dates, schedule, and how to reserve a spot will be emailed to all eligible students the January before the summer session.
 Reservations cannot be requested before this time.

 Do I need to attend the Graduate Summer Session immediately following my AMI training?